 Or, if you’re the sports type then you’ll find a lot to keep you busy in Denver!
 The Pepsi Center, or “the Can” as the Denverites call it, is home to 3 professional sports teams and hosts most large arena level concerts, too.
 Being the home of the Denver Nuggets, the Colorado Avalanche, and the Colorado Mammoths, it is hard to believe there is any time left for concerts.

-Our tours usually coincide with the NHL playoffs, so unless the Avalanche have had a great year, there might not be a lot of hockey games on-going in June.
+Our storm chasing tours usually coincide with the NHL playoffs, so unless the Avalanche has had a great year, there might not be a lot of hockey games on-going in June.
 If they have made it to the playoffs and you get to attend a game, then well, we will envy you.
 Mile High Stadium is home to the NFL’s Denver Broncos, but again, June is downtime for the NFL as well.
 Nonetheless, both the arena and the stadium are impressive and worth seeing!

 Baseball is usually in full swing during June and it’s relatively inexpensive to attend a Colorado Rockies game at Coors Field near the 16th Street Mall, especially if you get tickets to sit in the “Rock Pile” behind center field.
 We’ve attended games in the past for as little as $5 per ticket!